 In the third act of my life, after forty years of work as an actor and writer, nothing compares to being seen and appreciated, respected, encouraged, and assisted, my work and vision cultivated in a such a collaborative, caring and creative free exchange of ideas, as it was while my play, Leave Your Fears Here was being developed by the Ojai Playwrights Conference.

-In my lifetime thus far, I can winnow down the number of determinative events, those things that have defined who I am as a person, to four: 1) Meeting the love of my life, 2) The birth of our son, Seamus, 3) Seamus’ bout with brain cancer at ten years old, and 4) The play I wrote about how he faced it, was cured from it, and how he and that event changed my life and how I perceive our mission as human beings.
+In my lifetime thus far, I can winnow down the number of determinative events, those things that have defined who I am as a person, to four: 1) Meeting the love of my life, 2) The birth of our son, Seamus, 3) Seamus’ bout with brain cancer at ten years old, and 4) The play I wrote about how he faced it, was cured, and how he and that event changed my life and how I perceive our mission as human beings in the all-too-brief time we have here.

 Under the nurturing guidance of visionary director and dramaturg Robert Egan, who saw what my intention was when I didn’t, and deftly, kindly and generously facilitated my realization of it from the page to the stage – which is the dream of both the playwright and the actor, after all – we were able to create what I feel is more than just a one-man play.
 It’s a father’s admission – my thankful insistence – that none of us can make it alone in this all-too-brief life and that making that need for unity, oneness, and service known to each other is essential to our survival as a species.
 The Ojai Playwrights Conference proves and provides that code of conduct year after year, like no other collaborative ensemble of artists I’ve ever had the honor of being invited to join.
 I’ll be forever grateful for their generosity.